tebook/painless-tutorial/painless.md

 https://github.com/tebook/prepbook-elastic-certified-engineer/blob/main/elastprepbook/accounts.json

-Use the data visualizer under Machine Learning to upload the accounts.json file into ES
+Use Data Visualizer under Machine Learning to ingest the accounts.json file into ES.
+I am also using the set processor to set doc _id same as the account number field for each document.
+This can be done using ingest pipeline setting which can be found under Advanced section.

 ![image](https://user-images.githubusercontent.com/99671188/162035534-a3b3a15d-3c56-4122-b7df-c62bc7954b35.png)